 How to make creamed chipped beef, the easy way, with minimal ingredients!
 Here's what you'll need:

-- Milk.
+Milk.
 You can use whole milk or 2% milk for this recipe!
 Either makes a perfectly creamy sauce.
+Whole milk will make a richer gravy, while 2% milk yields a lighter (but equally delicious) gravy.

-- A package of dried beef.
-I prefer Knauss brand.
+A package of dried beef.
 You can find this is the cold breakfast meat section of your grocery store.
 Be sure to get "dried beef", not "creamed chipped beef", as you'll be making your own gravy.
-I find the dried beef gives the best flavor, and I am not a huge fan of canned or jarred dried chopped beef.
+You're looking for dried, thin, and flexible dried beef with a reddish brown color.
+I prefer Knauss brand or Buddig beef.

 This easy Creamed Chipped Beef on toast recipe comes together start to finish in about 10 minutes, making it a super easy breakfast or brunch indulgence for any day of the week!
-Here's how to make this chipped beef with creamy white gravy:
+Here are some tips and a visual aid on how to make the perfect Chipped Beef Gravy, every time!

 A delicious, nostalgic breakfast recipe

 Creamed Chipped Beef, or S.O.S., is a super nostalgic and simple breakfast recipe that I grew up eating, and looked forward to my mom making on Saturday mornings growing up!
-It's classic comfort food, and is right up there with sausage gravy on my list of favorite breakfast recipes for the weekend.
+She called "Shit on a Shingle".

 The earliest known recipe for creamed chipped beef on toast was in the 1910 Manual for Army Cooks, according to this article.